SmithBradleyC/jsPsych_Online_Experiments/LiveCode/README.md

 - Saving data to #FIREBASE from LiveCode can be a bit fiddly
 - Automatic scaling/adapting to screen size isn't intuitive with LiveCode to HTML port

+## Broad Overview

+Here's a broad overview of how to run a LiveCode Experiment using GitHub Pages to host it, FireBase to save the data, and SONA to get participants:
+- Program a LiveCode Experiment with code to export the data to #FIREBASE and a redirect to credit your #SONA participants
+- Export the program as a standalone HTML5 program
+- Add a new "index style" file like my SimpleExampleExperiment.html file that includes the necessary code for #FIREBASE and #SONA
+- Host this experiment on GitHub Pages
+- Point your #SONA participants to the correct URL

 ## Overall Summary

 The [Step-by-Step Guide](#step-by-step-guide) will walk you through: